tiyd-fee-2016-02/TIY-Etsy/styleguide.md

 ```
 font-family: 'Lato', 'Arial', sans-serif;

+##Naming Conventions

+######Classes:
+To prevent overlapping classifications on the git merge, consider page-specific notation to maintain global order.

+Divide your class names into two parts separated by a hyphen.
+######Ex: class="page-yourclassname"
+Where 'trending' is the page your group is working on, and 'yourclassname' is your class name.
+Avoiding common names like 'container', 'section', and 'header' will make sure your stylesheets won't accidently apply to someone else's page after the merge.

 ##Etsy SVG:
 Cut and paste all of this into your html.
 You will need to resize accordingly.